PyChina/weekly/content/Issue/issue-387.md

     + REAL PYTHON
     + video

-Learn the basics of using pdb, Python’s interactive source code debugger. pdb is a great tool for tracking down hard-to-find bugs, and it allows you to fix faulty code more quickly.
+Learn the basics of using pdb, Python's interactive source code debugger. pdb is a great tool for tracking down hard-to-find bugs, and it allows you to fix faulty code more quickly.

 (`是也乎:`